Wicks2/ETH-PROOF-INTERMEDIATE-MODULE-1/README.md

 It's important to note that this smart contract is a simplified example to demonstrate the usage of 'require()', 'assert()', and 'revert()' statements.

 Compiling the Contract:
-.Use the Remix compiler panel to compile your smart contract. .Select the appropriate compiler version pragma solidity ^0.8.0;
+.Use the Remix compiler panel to compile your smart contract.
+Select the appropriate compiler version pragma solidity ^0.8.0;

 Deploying the Contract:
 1. Switch to the "Deploy & run transactions" tab in Remix.